h8r-dev/heighliner-website/docs/02-getting_started/installation.md

 :::tip

+Linux users:

-Ports 80 and 443 may not be exposed under ubuntu.
-Please change ports 80 and 443 and specify the port number when accessing the application URL.
+1. Ports 80 and 443 may not be exposed under Ubuntu.
+Please change ports 80 and 443,then specify the port number when accessing the application URL.
+2. It is recommended to use the `root` user
 :::

 Create a kind cluster from the config and install ingress controller: